 Soil Health Indicators in Areas Affected by Pipeline Installation

 A unique dataset will be assembled of soil health indicators across a range of soil forming conditions and known time of disturbance.
-That dataset will be leveraged with geospatial technologies to produce a regional map illustrating the broader landscape effect of the pipeline on soil properties.
-The learning outcome will be to answer farmers’ questions about changes that may have occurred to the soil along the pipeline’s path and the effectiveness of the management practices they have implemented.
-As an action outcome, farmers will have the tools to switch from their current random treatments - ranging from cover crops to deep ripping tillage - to better informed and targeted practices.
+The learning outcome will be to answer farmers’ questions about what soil health indicators may be affected in the pipeline's path that is causing a yield reduction.
+Based on this, as an action outcome, farmers will have the information to decide based on the findings of this project which soil health indicator is affected, allowing them to switch from their current random treatments - ranging from cover crops to deep ripping tillage - to better informed and targeted practices.
 The benefit to farmers will be a reduction in their current, desperate mitigation strategies and the ability to strategically address the problem of decreased crop yields.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.